-The demand for big data is significantly raised these years.
-According to Statista, big data market size revenue is constantly growing every year.
-This is why the web scraping industry is also gaining more popularity, as it is one of the most common data collection methods.
-The legality of web scraping is a much-debated topic among developers and others who work in the data gathering field.
+According to Statista, big data market size revenue is growing every year, and it is only natural that, being a powerful data collection method, web scraping is also gaining more popularity.
+However, with an increasing number of people adopting it, the legality of web scraping has become a much-debated topic among developers and others who work in the field.

-In this article, we will cover the important questions about web scraping legality and what web scraping legal issues can one encounter when scraping certain websites.
+In this article, we will cover essential questions about web scraping legality and what legal issues one can encounter when collecting data from certain websites.

-Before delving into this complex topic, we want to note that this article is for informational purposes only and that any information contained herein does not constitute legal advice.
+Before we dive in, we want to note that this article is for informational purposes only and that any information contained herein does not constitute legal advice.
 Accordingly, before engaging in any scraping activities, you should get appropriate professional legal advice regarding your specific situation.

-1. Your web scraper should not log-in to websites and then download data.
-By logging-in on any websites, users have to agree to the Terms of Service (ToS) (By the way it is also possible to accept ToS just by browsing the website), which may forbid activity like automated data collection.
+1. Your web scraper should not log in to websites or web pages and then download data.
+By logging in to any website, users have to agree to the Terms of Service (ToS), which may forbid activity like automated data collection.

-3. Even if data is needed for personal usage, Terms of Service may forbid any kind of automatic data collection.
-In this case, not data usage but scraping activity itself may be illegal.
+3. Even if data is needed for personal use, ToS may forbid any kind of automatic data collection.
+In this case, not the data usage but the scraping activity itself may be illegal.

-Web scraping may be legal where you are scraping without breaking any rules or applicable laws surrounding the targeted websites or gathered data.
-However, malicious actors or hackers intentionally abuse web scraping.
-Here are some thoughts on why sometimes web scraping is considered a suspicious activity:
+Web scraping may be legal when you are scraping without breaking any applicable laws surrounding the target website or gathered data.
+However, sometimes malicious actors or hackers intentionally abuse web scraping.

-3. When web scraping is in process, a scraper will send many requests to the websites to get the required information.
-As it is done automatically, a web scraper could potentially make more requests than a regular user does.
+Additionally, when web scraping is in process, a scraper will send numerous requests to the target website to get the required information.
+As this is done automatically, web scraping tools could potentially make more requests than a regular user does.
 If this process is done without regard for the website, it will cause a heavy load.
 This is one of the main reasons websites have security measures.